openharmony/arkcompiler_runtime_core/static_core/docs/runtime-compiled_code-interaction.md

 should be processed via this class,

 ## Calling a function from compiled code
-To call a managed function compiled code must resolve it (i.e. retreive a pointer to callee's `panda::Method`), prepare arguments in the registers and the stack (if necessary) and jump to callee's entrypoint.
+To call a managed function compiled code must resolve it (i.e. retreive a pointer to callee's `ark::Method`), prepare arguments in the registers and the stack (if necessary) and jump to callee's entrypoint.
 Resolving of a function could be done by calling the corresponding runtime entrypoint.